Your Competitors are Moving to the Subscription Model – Don’t Get Left Behind!

 The era of everything is a service is NOW.

+The subscription model is thriving.
 Forbes predicted the rise of subscriptions in 2019, and today, competitive markets and customer subscription experiences are becoming increasingly important.
 The number of industries switching to subscriptions is, as predicted, increasing.
 Smart homes, manufacturing, transportation, and logistics have embraced the Internet of Things (IoT).
 One may already be familiar with smart speakers like Alexa, wearables like Fitbit, and thermostats like Nest.

 With the rise of the post-ownership era, the car industry is accelerating this transition.
 In 2025, Land Rover and Volvo estimate that half of their cars will be subscription-based.
 Furthermore, healthcare and financial services subscription offerings, including personal economic operating systems, can be found.
 Subscribers can access integrated tools, intuitive experiences, and proactive financial advice.